kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

     annotated `PodGroupTemplate` does not exist yet.
 Event `SchedulingDependencyNotFound`, reason `WorkloadNotFound` or `PodGroupTemplateNotFound`.
 The creation window stays open so the `PodGroup` is created once the dependency appears.
-  - *Unsupported or ambiguous objects*: more than one controller-owned `Workload` or `PodGroup`, a `Workload` whose shape does not match the supported structure, or in `manageBoth` an external `Workload` for the Job without the annotation.
+  - *Unsupported or ambiguous objects*: more than one `Workload` or `PodGroup` matching the discovery rules, a `Workload` whose shape does not match the supported structure, or in `manageBoth` an external `Workload` for the Job without the annotation.
 Event and reason `UnsupportedWorkloadStructure`.
 An operator must remove the duplicate or repair the object.
 - **Updates:** on a `gang.minCount` (or `parallelism`-driven) change the controller recompiles the